axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 and a lot of its issues have been fixed, but there are places where it might stab you in the back if you don't watch out.
 Problem is, specialization interacts with a huge bunch of edge-cases in the language and obscure language features in ways that are not expected.
-Sometimes, it's just unresolved bugs.
+Sometimes, these are just unresolved bugs.
 Here are some tips and tricks that might help you.

 ## Instantiating another specialized value in the constructor